Til I Hear It from You

-"Til I Hear It from You" is a song by the Gin Blossoms that was released as the lead single from the soundtrack to the film Empire Records in July 1995.
-It topped the Canadian RPM Top Singles chart for six weeks, rose to number eight in Iceland, and reached number 39 in the United Kingdom.
-In January 1996, it was re-released as a double-A side with "Follow You Down" in the United States, peaking at number nine on the Billboard Hot 100.
+"Til I Hear It from You" is a song by American rock band Gin Blossoms, released as the lead single from the soundtrack to the film Empire Records in July 1995.
+It topped the Canadian RPM 100 Hit Tracks chart for six weeks, rose to number eight in Iceland, and reached number 39 in the United Kingdom.
+In January 1996, it was released as a double-A side with "Follow You Down" in the United States, peaking at number nine on the Billboard Hot 100.
 Billboard described "Til I Hear It from You" as "the closest thing to a perfect pop song to hit radio in recent memory" lauding its "breezy and wonderfully infectious melody, the boy-needs-girl lyrics, and the earnest execution."

 Writing and Empire Records soundtrack

 Gin Blossoms' guitarist Jesse Valenzuela would write an embryonic version of the song with Marshall Crenshaw in a hotel in Austin, Texas where the Gin Blossoms and Crenshaw were both participating in South by Southwest 1995.
 Crenshaw said: "Jesse Valenzuela had started the music and asked me to help him finish it.
 We didn't know each other but he sought me out...The verse melody is from me - I helped him figure out how to do the ending, the fade."
 After two hours Valenzuela and Crenshaw had committed a rough version of the tune to tape, and about two weeks later Crenshaw received a copy of the completed track from the band, lyrics having been written by the group's frontman Robin Wilson.
 Crenshaw remembered: "I didn't even meet him until after I'd already heard the record on the radio."
 He further said: "When they first finished it and sent it to me, I just sat and nitpicked it to death.
 I was thinking of all the things wrong that went wrong with it.
 Once I started hearing it on the radio every twenty minutes I realized that to get that fussy and that anal-retentive is a mistake.
 That kind of caused me to ease up on myself.
 It was a real instructional experience."